 For the purposes of estimating treatment costs, Table E2.9 details the current maintenance therapy basket that defined the comparator as well as what ensifentrine was added on to.
 The specific treatments within each maintenance therapy regimen included those with generic equivalents.
 If no generic equivalents existed for a maintenance therapy regimen, an average across all of the branded drugs within that maintenance therapy regimen was included in the cost estimation.
-If multiple generic equivalents existed for a maintenance therapy regimen, an average across all of the generic equivalents within that maintenance therapy regimen was included in the cost estimation.
+If multiple generic equivalents existed for a maintenance therapy regimen, an average across all of the seneric equivalents existed for a maintenance therapy regimen was included in the cost estimation.
+If multiple generic equivalents within that maintenance therapy regimen was included in the cost estimation.